jpcarvalhodev/projetopws_laravel/README.md

 Usage

 You can use any HTTP client to interact with the API.
-Below are some examples of how to use the API:

-	•	Create a book:

-POST /api/books

-{
-    "title": "Book Title",
-    "author_id": 1,
-    "publisher_id": 1,
-    "category_id": 1,
-    "published_at": "2024-03-03"
-}

-	•	List all books:

-GET /api/books

-	•	Get a book by ID:

-GET /api/books/{id}

-	•	Update a book:

-PUT /api/books/{id}

-{
-    "title": "New Title"
-}

-	•	Delete a book:

-DELETE /api/books/{id}

-For more details on available endpoints, refer to the API documentation.

 Contribution

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue!

 License